The Waterloo Region community has committed to a greenhouse gas (GHG) reduction target of 6% below 2010 levels by 2020.

 - increased uptake of existing Actions as well as new innovative initiatives (71,625 tonnes)

 When will we know how we’re doing?

-- 2020 – the target deadline.
-Re-inventory will be completed in 2021 to be a complete view of the 10 year target!
+- Re-inventory will be completed in 2021 to be a complete view of the 10 year target!

-- Progress Snapshots - we release updates every 6 months to share with the community the progress made by our actions
+- We release updates twice a year to share with the community the progress made by our actions